Could Your Child Benefit From a Behavioural Psychologist?

 Attention Deficit Hyperactivity Disorder:

-Behaviour therapy has proven to be effective in helping children with ADHD improve their self-esteem, self-control and overall behaviour.
+Human behaviour therapy has proven to be effective in helping children with ADHD improve their self-esteem, self-control and overall behaviour.
 It is most effective in young children, when put into practice by parents.

 Behavioural psychologists can help parents/caregivers in this position by providing them with the tools they need to help their individual child.

 Paediatricians in Australia recommend that this treatment is effective for children under 12.
-However, if your child in under the age of 6, behavioural treatment should be the first line of treatment, before they are prescribed ADHD medication.
+However, if your child in under the age of 6, behavioural treatment should be the first line of treatment before they are prescribed ADHD medication.

 If your child has been diagnosed with autism, you may have heard of applied behaviour analysis (ABA).